How To Remove Soap Scum in Your Bath and Washer

 You’ll know when this happens because the soap scum turns colors and begins to smell.
 Ugh!
-The longer you allow soap scum to sit, the harder it is to remove.
+Moreover, the longer you allow soap scum to sit, the harder it is to remove.

 Why does soap scum keep coming back after I remove it?

 Hard water can contribute to soap scum buildup because it contains mineral salts.
-Soap scum forms when wet bar soap interacts with the minerals in your tap water.
+Therefore, soap scum forms when wet bar soap interacts with the minerals in your tap water.

 These minerals combine with the diluted bath soap to form a film or scum that sticks to surfaces.

 One way to minimize soap scum is to soften your tap water.
 An in-home water softening system can prevent soap scum from forming.
-And soft water has additional benefits.
+Plus, soft water has additional benefits.